Pass the CompTIA A+ 220-801 & 220-802 exams

 The passing scores of 675 and 700 are graded on a scale of 100-900.
 While a bit unorthodox, these minimum passing scores can be roughly equated to answering 72% correct on the 220-801 exam, and 75% correct on the 220-802 exam.
 For many, the 220-802 exam has a higher level of difficulty, as there are more troubleshooting and scenario-oriented questions you will have to face, in addition to the higher passing score.

 You will see two types of questions on each exam: multiple choice and performance-based.
 Multiple choice questions make up the bulk of the exams; these questions ask you to select one or more correct answers to a question.
 However, performance-based questions (new to the 800 series A+ exams) require that you solve a problem or perform a task, usually in a simulated computer environment.
 Be sure that you know how to perform hands-on tasks such as: build computers and hard drive arrays, navigate through Windows, configure networking in Windows and on SOHO routers, and be well-versed with the Command Prompt!
 See my videos at this link to see some typical hands-on tasks that you might be asked to perform.
-(Pay attention to the ones with 20-801 or 220-802 on the end of the video title.)
+Pay special attention to the ones with 220-801 or 220-802 on the end of the video title.
+(See this link to CompTIA's website for more information about CompTIA performance-based questions.)

 The content of the two exams is described by CompTIA in two different objectives documents.
 You can download the objectives (in English and in .PDF format) by clicking the following links: